When stores go cashless, is it discrimination?

 Many cashless stores say the move to plastic allows them to serve customers more efficiently and cuts out the time and administration that comes with counting cash and depositing it every day.
 Another argument is that it makes the stores less attractive targets for would-be thieves looking to empty a cash register.

-In Philadelphia, Sweetgreen restaurants and Bluestone Lane coffee shops are among the spots in the city that don’t accept cash.
-Amazon Go, the chain of grab-and-go stores, has locations in Washington, California and Illinois, where no cash changes hands.
+In Philadelphia, Sweetgreen restaurants and Bluestone Lane coffee shops are among the spots that don’t accept cash.
+Amazon Go, a chain of grab-and-go stores where no cash changes hands, has locations in Washington, California and Illinois.
 Many other national chains are also experimenting with the concept.

-Mike Dunn, senior deputy communications manager for the City of Philadelphia, told NBC News the mayor’s office is concerned about the number of Philadelphia families who do not have access to bank accounts, but it still reviewing the legislation to determine the best approach.
+Mike Dunn, senior deputy communications manager for the city of Philadelphia, told NBC News the mayor’s office is concerned about the number of Philadelphia families who do not have access to bank accounts, but it is still reviewing the legislation to determine the best approach.

 “That said, we remain concerned about how this measure impacts innovation in our retail sector.
 We constantly seek to strike the balance of growing our economy while ensuring our growth is inclusive.
 This issue is at the heart of that challenge,” Dunn told NBC News.